nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 7. Filtering openings by company or position: `find`

-Want to find only companies that you have already applied for?
-Ultron's `find` command gives you the capability to filter Ultron by company or position so you do not have to scroll through the entire list to find the opening you desire.
+Want to find specific openings for a certain company or position?
+Ultron provides you the capability to filter Ultron based on the opening's company or position, so you do not have to scroll through the entire list to find the opening you are interested in.

 Format: `find KEYWORD [MORE_KEYWORDS]`